Writing great content is often not enough.

 If you’re new to the world of blogging, you might not know much about the promotion process.

-However, after having read this post, you should now have a good sense of what can (and needs to) be done to promote your content effectively.
+However, after having read this post, you should now have a good sense of what can (and needs to) be done to for effective content promotion.

 For example, you’re now aware you can use email outreach and paid traffic to get eyeballs on your content.
 You’re also aware of how to make the most out of those methods.

-If you’re looking to use free methods of promotion, building relationships is key.
+If you’re looking to use a free promotion strategy, building relationships is key.

 Trust can be an incredible force multiplier when it comes to content promotion, so do what you can to build connections ahead of time.